-Under the terms of its appointment, the fees of Dalriada and its advisers fall as a debt due from the employer (or sponsor).
-However, in this case the sponsor company is a dormant company with no assets.
-In this situation, the terms of appointment set out that costs (or "charges") should be met from Scheme funds.
+Under the terms of its appointment, the fees of Dalriada and its advisers fall as debt due from the employer (or sponsor).
+However in this case the sponsor company was dissolved in August 2017.
+In this situation the terms of appointment set out that costs (or "charges") should be met from Scheme funds.